Title image featuring 5 care managers better supporting the whole person through various technologies.

 How care teams can better support the whole person

-Even the most skilled care managers only spend a fraction of their days talking with members.
-Despite their best efforts, it can be difficult to engage with members through phone calls alone.
-This could leave members mostly on their own to navigate an overwhelming healthcare system.
+Even the most skilled care managers can only spend a fraction of their days talking with members.
+Despite their best efforts, it can be difficult to engage with members and support the whole person through phone calls alone.
+This limited availability could leave members largely on their own to navigate an overwhelming healthcare system.
 But members can’t overcome social barriers, understand benefits, and coordinate care on their own.

-Assembling a whole person care team
+Assemble a whole person care team

 Holistic member support requires a different kind of staffing model.
 Members’ needs change throughout their health journeys.
 Many will go through low-risk periods, where they might not need or seek out staff engagement.
 But a major health event can demand immediate and personalized support.
 And it may alter the course of a members’ treatment.